mlh-korean/epyg-client/README.md

 - Retrieve instagram images with location input (with [custom api](https://github.com/mlh-korean/epyg-python-api))
 - Count the number of people in images (with [custom api](https://github.com/mlh-korean/epyg-python-api) using Google Vision API)

-### What have not done yet
+### To be added

-- Image api is not done yet
+- Using image api
 Api has a feature to count number of people in image and only return images that has more than 5 people.
-However, routing is not done yet.
-So client didn't use that feature and render static images temporarily.
+However, routing is not done yet, so client cannot use api and is rendering fixed images temporarily.

 - Google Map Traffic
 We offer google map by location input.
 However showing traffic condition is not done yet.